AbdallaAlhag/file-upload-platform/README.md

 - **Sorting and Filtering**: Sort files by name, type, size, and date.
 Filter by ownership or shared files.
 - **Pagination**: Display files efficiently with pagination.

-## Future Improvements

-- **Guest Login**: Add a "Login as Guest" button, which seeds default files on first-time use and resets on logout.
-- **Sorting Options**: Implement ascending and descending sorting by file name, modified date, type, and size.
-- **Interactive Tutorial**: A step-by-step tutorial to guide users through app features.
-- **Drag and Drop Upload**: Add the ability to drag and drop files for easier uploads.

-## Known Issues

-- **View Toggle Bug**: Switching between grid (box) and list (row) views multiple times can cause display issues.
-- **Shared Files Deletion**: Deleting a shared file only removes it from the owner’s "Recently Deleted" section.
-- **Right-click Menu**: Right-click placement is sometimes misaligned.
-- **File Preview Styling**: Some files (e.g., text files) are displayed with a black background and white text, which might not be ideal for readability.
-- **Microsoft Office Previews**: DOCX and XLSX files currently download instead of previewing.

 Tech Stack